MicrosoftDocs/microsoft-365-docs-pr.de-DE/microsoft-365/enterprise/PortalLaunchScheduler.md

 > [!NOTE]
 > Sie benötigen Administratorberechtigungen, um SharePoint PowerShell verwenden zu können.
-> Portalstartdetails für in PowerShell erstellte Starts werden angezeigt und können im neuen Portal-Startplanungstool in SharePoint verwaltet werden.
+> Portalstartdetails für starts created in PowerShell will appear and can be managed in the new Portal launch scheduler tool in SharePoint.

 ### <a name="app-setup-and-connecting-to-sharepoint-online"></a>Einrichten von Apps und Herstellen einer Verbindung mit SharePoint Online